freesewing/freesewing/markdown/org/docs/patterns/paco/instructions/es.md

 ## Step 1: Construct the back pockets

 Are you planning to insert welt pockets in the back of your Paco pants?
 Is so, awesome!
+Is so, awesome!
 This is arguably the trickiest part, and we'll accomplish it first.
 If not, you can skip ahead to the next step, preparing the front pockets.

 Construct the welt pockets at the back of your trousers, including the pocket bag.